 RANS approach

 Although there has been a move towards running transient CFD simulations (where we model flow oscillating with time), a popular method remains the Reynolds Averaged Navier-Stokes (RANS) approach where a ‘steady-state’ or time-averaged approximation of the flow field is calculated.
-RANS solvers can offer good accuracy at much reduced calculation times.
+Due to RANS solvers offering good accuracy at much reduced calculation times.

 In a RANS simulation with a straightline (no yaw) flow field and a symmetrical car, we’ll end up with a symmetrical flow field.
 That is to say, the flow on the left side of the car will be a mirror of that on the right.
 As a result, we can precisely tune our aerodynamic designs to the on-coming flow.
 Safe in the knowledge that what we do on the left side of the car will work on the right.

-The problem with this is that the car will rarely see a true straightline (symmetrical) flow.
-There might be a crosswind, or the car is drifting across the track, or perhaps it is overtaking another car.
-Whatever the reason, our design will never see the conditions it was optimised for.
+The problem with this approach is that the car will rarely encounter a true straight-line (symmetrical) flow.
+For instance, there might be a crosswind affecting the vehicle’s dynamics, or the car could be drifting across the track.
+Additionally, it may be overtaking another vehicle, which further complicates the flow conditions.
+Regardless of the reason, our design will ultimately not experience the exact conditions for which it was optimized.
+Consequently, we need to consider these real-world factors in our CFD simulations to ensure our designs perform effectively under various scenarios.

 Consider this simplified example.
 We’re looking down on two vanes, one being on the left of the car and one on the right.
 These vanes need to be a mirror of each other so they are symmetrical left to right on the car.
 We want to minimise drag in our straightline flow field.
 So the simplest thing to do is make them thin and aligned to the flow.

-A small change to the model setup has nudged us into making a more robust design.
+A small change to the model setup has us closer to creating real-world conditions in CFD and nudged us into making a more robust design.
 Something that is more likely to work when transferred to the real world.

 Request a demo